louishhy/CPP-Minesweeper/README.md

 ## 3. Features
+### 3.1 Interactive interface of the game
+The player acts by entering a coordinate in the board with the type of judgment (whether there are mines or not), and the program outputs an updated board based on the player's input.

+(Requirement 4: File input/output)

+### 3.2 Update to the board.

+After reading the coordinates entered by the player, the board is automatically updated recursively, using dynamic memory to store the state each time to save space.

+(Requirement 3: Dynamic memory management)

+### 3.3 Random mine units distribution
+An essential feature in any minesweeping game.
+The program will randomly generate a certain number of mines depending on the difficulty chosen by the player, and mines' positions will change every time the game starts.

+(Requirement 1: Generation of random game sets or events)

-### 3.1 Multiple Difficulty Levels
+### 3.4 Multiple Difficulty Levels
 The player can challenge themselves by playing a higher difficulty level with a broader board and more mines!

-(Requirement 3: Dynamic memory management)
+(5: Program codes in multiple files)

-### 3.2 Time attack and leaderboard
+### 3.5 Time attack and leaderboard
 Clock's ticking during the gameplay.
 You can take a look at the leaderboard and beat all other players in the time attack!

-(Requirement 2: Data structures for storing game status; 4: File input/output; 5: Program codes in multiple files)
+(Requirement 2: Data structures for storing game status)

-### 3.3 Random mine units distribution
-An essential feature in any minesweeping game, mines' positions will change every time the game starts.

-(Requirement 1: Generation of random game sets or events)